 At Golden Rule Enterprises, we have a huge collection of Ancient and Modern Coins available for purchase.
 We have common and rare coins, pretty and not pretty, expensive and cheap.
 We do appraisals, we buy, we consign, and we consult.
 Please visit our online store to peruse thousands of our products, or to learn more about building your coin collection.

 ©2019 Bob Reis.
 I am a husband, parent, writer, business owner, thinker about things, practitioner of various practices that were, as of 2018, called “mindfulness.”
 I don’t know what they’re called today, the words keep changing but the principles remain the same.

-Special thanks to my developer and web consultant: Kate Bopp.
+Special thanks to my web designer and tech consultant: Kate Bopp.
 Kate is a singer, musician, artist, researcher, web developer, SEO ninja, ecommerce guru and business owner.
 She has been cutting her own trails through life and can often be seen smiling with a crooked grin or laughing deeply with her head thrown back.

 We have several thousand items for sale in our online store, here, at Golden Rule Enterprises Coins.
 We have 30,000+ other items in inventory which have not been added to the store yet.
 Feel free to peruse Anything Anywhere, our other website, which has been around since 1998.